Seine-Maritime's 7th constituency

-The 7th constituency of Seine-Maritime is a French legislative constituency in Seine-Maritime.
+The 7th constituency of Seine-Maritime is a French legislative constituency in the department of Seine-Maritime.
 Like the other 576 French constituencies, it elects one MP using the two-round system, with a run-off if no candidate receives over 50% of the vote in the first round.

 Description

 The constituency contains the coastal areas, and the northern suburbs of Le Havre.
 The southeastern part of the city is covered by Seine-Maritime's 8th constituency.

 The map shows the 2nd round results at the 2017 election.
 The constituency is numbered 7.